 How much does income protection insurance cost?

-Amount of cover
+Amount of income covered

 Income protection insurance benefits can be up to 70% of your gross income, but lower amounts can be covered.
-Insurers offer varying levels of cover depending on a percentage of your income that they offer as a maximum so if you need more of your income covered, you may have to select the right insurer for your needs - we tell you how to do this later in the article.
+Insurers offer varying levels of cover depending on the percentage of your income that they offer as a maximum so if you need more of your income covered, you may have to select the right insurer for your needs - we tell you how to do this later in the article.
 The minimum that should be covered is the amount of your basic bills such as mortgage, food and utility bills.
 The lower the amount of cover you have the lower the monthly premiums.
 Importantly, you will still be able to receive statutory sick pay (SSP) in addition to any benefit that is paid out under your income protection insurance.

-Income protection insurance can cover sickness, accident and redundancy or any combination of these three.
+Income protection insurance can cover sickness, accident, redundancy or any combination of these three.
 The extent of cover will be reflected in the cost of your monthly premiums and in the choice of insurer as some do not offer redundancy/involuntary unemployment insurance.
 For sickness and accidents, the insurer will usually ask for medical proof that you are unfit to work.
 Unlike critical illness insurance which covers specific illnesses, income protection claims are usually paid if you stop working due to any sort of incapacity.

-When income payments commence
+When will income payments start being paid?

 With all income protection insurance policies there is a deferred period built in.
 The deferment period is the period between first being off work and when the benefit begins to be paid to you.
 This is typically between one month and three months but can be up to 12 months.
 The longer the deferred period on an income protection insurance policy the lower the premium.

-How long income payments continue
+How long will income payments continue?

-You can choose between long term and short term income protection.
-Long term income protection insurance will keep paying your monthly benefit for as long as you are unfit to work and only pays out until you return to work or reach the end date of the policy.
-Short term income protection can be set up to pay your benefit for 1, 2 or 5 years per claim so each claim is limited to the period of time that you choose but multiple claims are possible.
+You can choose between long-term and short-term income protection.
+Long-term income protection insurance will keep paying your monthly benefit for as long as you are unfit to work and only pays out until you return to work or reach the end date of the policy.
+Short-term income protection can be set up to pay your benefit for 1, 2 or 5 years per claim so each claim is limited to the period of time that you choose but multiple claims are possible.

 Medical history